Who is Arizona LifeLine?

 Base Medical Manager

-I joined the US Army Reserve in the fall of 1985 and was trained for Combat Medicine.
-I was assigned to the 8th/40th Armored Battalion, where I served a total of 8 years (this unit since then, has been decommissioned).
-This started my career in EMS by starting out as an EMT in AZ and becoming a Paramedic in 1991 with Rural/Metro.
+He joined the US Army Reserve in the fall of 1985 and trained in combat medicine.
+He was assigned to the 8th/40th Armored Battalion, where he served a total of 8 years (this unit since then, has been decommissioned).
+He transitioned his career into EMS by becoming an EMT in AZ and transitioning to a Paramedic in 1991 with Rural/Metro.
 With Rural/Metro, he served as a line Paramedic and became a Paramedic Supervisor.
-Rural/Metro also allowed me to become certified as an AZ State Fire Fighter II.
-It was in 1998 that I come into the world of Flight Medicine.
-I was hired by UMC Air Care as a Flight Paramedic.
-Since then, I have worked in both the Rotor and Fixed Wing aspects of flight, treating various “types” of patients (adult, pediatric, High Risk OB, Neo-natal, balloon pump, etc.) Flight has been a very rewarding career for me and I look forward to still serving this industry to see it move forward And have a bright future.
+Rural/Metro also allowed him to become certified as an AZ State Fire Fighter II.
+It was in 1998 that he came into the world of Flight Medicine.
+He was hired by UMC Air Care as a Flight Paramedic.
+Since then, he has worked in both the Rotor and Fixed Wing aspects of flight, treating various “types” of patients (adult, pediatric, High-Risk OB, Neo-natal, balloon pump, etc.) Flight has been a very rewarding career for him, and he looks forward to serving this industry to see it move forward and have a bright future.

 Base Aviation Manager

 Med-Trans Air Medical Transport: Safely creating custom air transport solutions for over 35 years.

 Med-Trans Corporation (“MTC”), headquartered in Denton, Texas, is a leading national air medical provider focused on establishing partnerships with hospital systems, medical centers, and EMS agencies through more than 90 bases across 25 states.

 Med-Trans offers customized air ambulance programs through alternative delivery/shared resource models, community-based models or traditional hospital-based models.
 We operate a fleet of 100+ aircraft comprised predominantly of Bell 407’s, H135’s and H145’s.
 Pressurized twin-engine fixed-wing are also available.